A special day of healing and renewal for activists of African Descent.

 Location: Lake Merritt United Methodist Church, 1255 - 1st Ave, Oakland (On-site parking available / Public transit accessible)

-** PLEASE RESPECT THIS AS A SPACE FOR BLACK ACTIVISTS ONLY ** THANK YOU ** We have other retreats and workshops open to all **
+** PLEASE RESPECT THIS AS A SPACE FOR BLACK COMMUNITY ** THANK YOU ** We have other retreats and workshops open to all **

 Past Classes & Events (partial list)